Jeff’s Purpose in Addiction and Alcoholism Recovery

-Jeff’s earliest memories aren’t the memories you would expect.
+Jeff’s earliest memories aren’t the memories you would expect – addiction and alcoholism were yet to come.
 He doesn’t remember swinging on the swings in the park or playing with his friends.
 What Jeff remembers is a feeling of emptiness and anxiety that followed him where ever he went.
 At the time, Jeff didn’t realize the feeling of uneasiness he had was abnormal until his seventh-grade dance.
 During the dance, Jeff walked into the bathroom and found a friend drinking a pint of Jack Daniels.

 Jeff was always curious to see what alcohol would do so, when his friend asked him if he wanted to drink, he had no hesitation taking that first sip.